google-research/t5x/docs/usage/gpu-usage.md

 # GPU Scripts

 # Warning!
-An updated version of T5x with optimized GPU performance and new features, including FP8 with [Transformer Engine](https://github.com/NVIDIA/TransformerEngine) and H100 support can be found here: [NVIDIA Rosetta](https://github.com/NVIDIA/JAX-Toolbox/tree/main/rosetta/rosetta/projects/t5x).
+An updated version of T5x with optimized GPU performance (18-80% perf gains!) and new features, including FP8 with [Transformer Engine](https://github.com/NVIDIA/TransformerEngine) and H100 support can be found here: [NVIDIA Rosetta](https://github.com/NVIDIA/JAX-Toolbox/tree/main/rosetta/rosetta/projects/t5x).
 -----
 **NVIDIA no longer recommends using this repository and won't be updating it further.**
 -----